Optimistic limits of the colored Jones polynomials: Proof of Theorem

-On the other hand, (\ref{eq22}), (\ref{eq23}), (\ref{eq24}), (\ref{eq25}) are analytic functions on certain 3-dimensional open set, so the real parts also hold up to some real constants.
-After evaluating $t_1=t_2=t_3=t_4=u_1=u_2=u_3=u_4=i$ and $u_5=-1$ to these functions,\footnote{ Note that $\li(-1)=-\frac{\pi^2}{12}$.} we find that all constants are zero.
+which is also equivalent to (\ref{eq21}).
+On the other hand, (\ref{eq22}) is an analytic function on certain 3-dimensional open set, so the real part is some real constant.
+After evaluating (\ref{eq22}) at $t_1=t_2=t_3=t_4=u_1=u_2=u_3=u_4=i$ and $u_5=-1$,\footnote{ Note that $\li(-1)=-\frac{\pi^2}{12}$.} we find the real constant is zero.
+Therefore, we complete the proof of (\ref{eq22}).